-I set up Inkcap in May 2020 to create a dedicated space for journalism about the British environment: about wildflower meadows and ancient woodland, rewilding and restoration, landscapes and creatures, and everything in between.
+I set up Inkcap to create a dedicated space for journalism about the British environment: about wildflower meadows and ancient woodland, rewilding and restoration, landscapes and creatures, and everything in between.

 Inkcap seeks to address this.
 Every Friday, I send out a roundup of the news, reports and science concerning the UK environment.
 It includes everything from local news reports to academic journals – a one-stop shop to keep you informed of the good, the bad and the ugly.

 On Wednesdays, I send out a piece of original journalism, written and reported by me, on some feature of the UK’s natural world.
 Inkcap is totally independent, and I seek to bring light to topics that have not been sufficiently covered elsewhere, with all the nuance and complexity that involves.

 It is for wanderers, nature-lovers, birdwatchers, botanists, ecologists, conservationists, guerrilla gardeners, rewilders, ocean-goers, lepidopterists and entomologists, writers, trespassers, beachcombers, campaigners, farmers, hillwalkers, kayakers, meadowmakers, wild swimmers, biologists.

 Inkcap is already read by hundreds of people each week, including individuals from across government, non-governmental organisations and media.
 Here is what some readers have said so far: